 Soil, Planting, and Care

-Devote a prime, sunny spot to tomatoes, which will grow into a tall screen of green foliage studded with ripening fruits in mid- to late summer.
+Devote a prime, sunny spot to growing tomatoes.
+Plants will grow into a tall screen of green foliage studded with ripening fruits in mid- to late summer.
 Tomatoes need at least 8 hours of sun to bring out their best flavors, and you will need to stake, trellis, or cage the sprawling plants to keep them off the ground.
 Decide on a support plan before you set out your plants, then add that support directly after planting.

 - Space robust, long-vined, indeterminate varieties about 3 feet apart.

 - Stocky determinate plants can be grown 2 feet apart.

 - A single patio tomato will fill an 18-inch-wide container.